IZT

 Body in its essential nature, or that of Buddha, invisible in physical eyes.
 Only Buddha can see it.

 Also Known as Yogacana.
-Fa Hsiang school in China (Kor.
-Beob Sang Jong, Jap.
-Hosso); established in China on the return of Hsuan Tsang, consequent on his translation of the ?Yogacarya works?.
+Fa Hsiang school in China (Korean: Beob Sang Jong, Jap.: Hosso); established in China on the return of Hsuan Tsang, consequent on his translation of the "Yogacarya works".
 Its aim is to understand the principle underlying the nature and characteristics of all things, through the realization of the fundamental nature of ?self? in mystic illumination.

 King of the Law; it means the Buddha.